 - The protein problem: In contrast to formulas that advertise “partially hydrolyzed protein,” in these formulas the proteins need to be completely hydrolyzed or broken down into smaller parts in order for the label to carry the term “hypoallergenic.”
 This requires intense processing that results in a bitter, almost unpalatable flavor, despite the high content of sweeteners.
 Tasting one of these formulas is enough to make any mother want to re-lactate.

-- The carbohydrate problem.
-When the protein is hydrolyzed, the lactose is also taken out of the milk, so the manufacturer has to add carbohydrates — usually corn syrup, sucrose, corn starch, or even tapioca.
+- The carbohydrate problem: The carbohydrate problem: When the protein is hydrolyzed, the lactose is also taken out of the milk, so the manufacturer has to add carbohydrates — usually corn syrup, sucrose, corn starch, or even tapioca.
 As we described above, substituting other sugars for lactose may not be a good idea.
 Nor is it necessarily true that a baby with protein allergies will also be lactose intolerant.

-Our conclusion: Hypoallergenic formulas should not be used without a doctor’s recommendation, and then only if there is a definite medical reason.
+Our conclusion on hypoallergenic formula: These formulas should not be used without a doctor’s recommendation, and then only if there is a definite medical reason.
 Don’t switch to one of these formulas just because baby is “fussy” without trying different standard formulas first.
 If your infant has different dietary restrictions that hypoallergenic baby formula cannot alleviate, we have articles on lactose-free formula and soy formula as well.